 - Using registration software.
 Registration software will reduce wait times and improve your check-in staff’s lives by allowing them to quickly find guests, fill out forms, and distribute bidder numbers without digging through stacks of paper.

 Your event staff will have other responsibilities throughout the night, too, such as chatting with guests and hyping up certain items to attract more bids.
 Pick someone outgoing to be a dedicated emcee, who can make regular announcements throughout the event.

 Your work isn’t done even after your silent auction’s conclusion.
-A silent auction is ultimately a fundraiser, meaning it’s a great opportunity to make connections with guests and sponsors to later convert them into donors.
+A silent auction is ultimately a fundraiser, meaning it’s a great opportunity to make connections with guests and sponsors and hopefully convert them into long-term donors.

-Be sure to collect guests' and sponsors’ contact information so you can reach out to them after the event’s conclusion.
-Here are just a few reasons why you’ll need to stay in touch.
+Be sure to collect guests' and sponsors’ contact information so you can reach out to them after the event is over.
+Here are just a couple of reasons why you’ll need their information before the event is completely over:

 Thank Guests and Sponsors

 Mail out personalized thank you cards to let guests know how much you appreciated their attendance.
 Even if they didn’t purchase anything, guests who attended your event are worth making a connection with so they’ll be inclined to come back to your next silent auction, which might have something that catches their eye.